vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 # OctoTFS

-OctoTFS is a repository containing components for integration with Team Foundation Server and Visual Studio Team Services (VSTS).
+OctoTFS is a set of components for integration with Azure DevOps and Team Foundation Server (TFS).

-> Visual Studio Team Services (VSTS) was formerly known as Visual Studio Online (VSO)
+> Azure DevOps was formerly known as Visual Studio Team Services (VSTS) and Visual Studio Online (VSO).

 ## Manual Building and Testing